willdumm/historydag/docs/quickstart.rst

 The AddFuncDict
 ---------------

-Since the interfaces of these three methods are very similar, we provide a special subclassed dictionary :class:`utils.AddFuncDict` for storing their keyword arguments.
+Since the interfaces of these three methods are similar, we provide a special subclassed dictionary :class:`utils.AddFuncDict` for storing their keyword arguments.